• Skip to primary navigation

 Isn't that lovely?
 It feels like a soft hand on your shoulder, a reminder to move through life with care, to notice the beauty around you, and to stay open to wonder.

-It’s about presence, appreciation, and walking lightly, both in the world and in our relationships.
+It's about presence, appreciation, and walking lightly, in the world and (as I like to think) in our relationships.

 1. When the Light of the World Was Subdued, Our Songs Came Through, with LeAnne Howe, Jennifer Elise Foerster, and contributing editors